kvendrik/Browserkit.js/readme.md

 ---

 #### B.ajax(*settings*)
-Gets/posts data from/to a file and passes the result on to a callback function.
+Gets/posts data from/to a file and passes the result on to a callback function

 **settings** *(object)* <br>
 * url - *URL to send the request to*